Problems with fixpoints of polynomials of polynomials: Background

 \subsection{Weihrauch reducibility and containers}

 One perspective on (unary and $1$-dimensional) containers is that they can be viewed as \emph{problems} in the following way: the shape $I$ of a container $P : A \to I$ should be regarded as a space of \emph{questions}, the directions $A$ should be regarded as \emph{answers} and $P$ specifies what are the answers $P^{-1}(i)$ to some question $i : I$.
 Computability tells us that some problems cannot be solved computably nor continuously, in which case we are interested in quantifying how large the obstruction is via notions of \emph{reductions}.
 Container morphisms constitute one such notion of reduction: a morphism $P \to Q$ gives us a forward map $\varphi$ turning a $P$-question into a $Q$-question and the backward map $\psi$ turns a $P$-question $i$ and a $Q$-answer to $\varphi(i)$ into a $P$-answer to $i$.
 Intuitively, this means solving $P$ with one, no more, no less, oracle call to $Q$.
+In light of this, the monoidal operators from~\Cref{fig:monoidalOperators}, and their units, admit natural interpretations as problem transformers.